GrimthornRedbeard/VoteSecured/docs/gap-analysis-report.md

 - **No database**: No persistent storage of any voting data
 - **No actual security**: Standard HTTPS only, no advanced cryptographic protections
 - **No real audit capabilities**: All audit trails are hardcoded demo data
+- **No container architecture**: No isolated, verifiable microservices deployment

 ---